Space-Time FEM for the Vectorial Wave Equation under Consideration of Ohm's Law: Conclusion

 Having proven the unique solvability, we turned to computational examples in the tensor product.
 We used piecewise quadratic ansatz functions in time and lowest order Nédélec elements in space.
 Here, as in the case of linear ansatz functions in time, \cite{HauserZank2023}, we realized that there is a CFL condition.
 We calculated the CFL condition and gave examples.
 Using the reasoning from Section 3.3, it is also possible to derive a CFL condition for other higher-order elements in time.
 We thus learn that simply increasing the order of finite elements in time does not lead to an unconditionally stable method.
 In the case of the tensor product structure, we can always expect a CFL condition for the space-time discretization of the vectorial wave equation.
 A possible solution is the use of the modified Hilbert transform as performed in \cite{HauserZank2023}.

 The results of this work form the basis for more complicated electromagnetic problems.
-We learned the main difficulties of the vectorial wave equation and what it implies.
-This will be a good starting point for future work on the calculation of eddy current problems and further applied calculations.
+We observed the main difficulties of the vectorial wave equation and what they imply.
+This will be a starting point for future work on the calculation of eddy current problems and further applied calculations such as unstructured space-time meshes.